How Identity Thieves Use Your Mail to Profit

 - Employment papers

 Remember, the information a thief can get from your mailbox is also available in dumpsters behind the bank, utility company, your doctor’s office, and elsewhere.
-A 3-minute research project in a dumpster behind a bank uncovered legible records with account numbers, Social Security numbers, check photocopies with names, and more.
-It was enough information to access accounts and steal identities.
+Thieves searching for only a few minutes in a dumpster can uncover legible records with account numbers, Social Security numbers, check photocopies with names, and more.
+It can be enough information to access accounts and steal identities.

-You can take steps to protect yourself and your information from mailbox raiding:
+You can take these steps to protect yourself and your information from mailbox raiding:

 - Stop getting paper statements.
-Electronic statements sent via email are safer and eco-friendly.
+Electronic statements sent via email are safer and more eco-friendly as well.

 - Get a locking mailbox.
-The carrier does not require a key because there is a slot to place the mail.
+Don't worry—the mail carrier won't need a key because there is a slot to place the mail.

 - Pay attention to the dates of delivery.
 This helps you determine if bills and statements were delivered on time, or possibly taken and returned by a thief.